 In recent years group buying in China has gradually changed the consumer behavior of many Chinese people.
-Group buying is shopping, which refers to a way of buying in which consumers unite to increase their bargaining power.
+Group buying refers to a way of buying in which consumers unite to increase their bargaining power.
 Making the sacrifice of small profits for more frequent turnover, merchants can offer discounts for group purchases below retail prices.
-As an emerging e-commerce model, community group buying market in China improves the bargaining power of consumers through the forms of consumer self-organization and professional group buying websites.
+As an emerging e-commerce model, community group buying in China improves the bargaining power of consumers through the forms of consumer self-organization and professional group buying websites.

 What are the advantages of group buying in China?

 Since the development of community group buying is based on social networks, the cost of acquiring customers is very low.
 The community group buying model has high conversion and retention capabilities.
 Additionally, the channels for acquiring traffic are more diversified.

 Community group buying integrates small orders from households in the community into a larger order.
 Merchants can deliver the goods in a unified manner, and then the consumers pick them up.
 By replacing express last-mile delivery, it greatly reduces the logistics cost.
 At the same time, it saves the cost of home delivery by couriers through group leader delivery or consumer pick-up mode.

 The next advantage is that supply chain in the community group buying market in China is simple: as there is no middleman, the price is more affordable.
 The group leader serves as an intermediate bridge between the community group buying platform and consumers.
 Compared with traditional channels, community group purchases have low logistics costs, less inventory pressure and higher sales efficiency.

 Who were the main consumers before the 2022 lockdowns?